OneMoreSummer/academic-kickstart/content/post/age-ordered-shirt-numbering-fixes-relative-age-effect-during-trials/index.md

 ---
 One of the ways to address the Relative Age Effect (RAE) found in cricket is to use age-ordered shirt numbering in trials.

 Trials in cricket are ubiquitous.
 Often numbered bibs are used during trials to aid identification.
-A study by David Mann et al at PSV Eindhoven football club found that by following this fairly simple and easy strategy RAE was reduced.
+A study by David Mann et al at PSV Eindhoven football club found that by putting these in age order, with the oldest #1 etc, this fairly simple and easy strategy reduced RAE.

 I’ve not seen this in any trials, club, district, county, Bunbury (Regional U15s), Super Fours (Regional U17/18s).
 Does anyone use this in cricket?